contoursapp/Contours/README.md

 access to the source .pd files.
 A good place to start would be to modify the provided fully featured subtractive synth.
-The requirement in the current version is that all patches receive midi note data in the following format: note midiNum velocity
+The requirement in the current version is that all patches receive midi note data in the following format: note midiNum velocity.

   <pre><code> [note 60 94] </code></pre>

 would be a midi on command for midi note 60 at a velocity of 94.
-For more information  on the pure data visual programming language see: https://puredata.info/
+Following modification of pd files, you must rezip them into a file called synthpatch.zip (this is where the app looks for patch files to use) For more information  on the pure data visual programming language see: https://puredata.info/